 I’m really grateful that you’re taking the time to get to know me and hear my story.
 I'm sharing it with you because if yours is anything like mine, you’re in the right place and I’m here to help.

 I started my career in health and fitness six years ago as a fitness instructor and then personal trainer.
 I fell in love with weight training and eventually started competing in bodybuilding competitions in the figure category.
-I competed four times over 3 years, sticking to a very strict high protein/low fat diet, and training six days per week and sometimes twice per day.

 During my time competing I consumed a lot of sports supplements, low calorie foods full of artificial ingredients and very little fat.
 I reached a very low body fat percentage by the time I got on stage, but was never able to maintain it after the competition.
 I went through this process four times in the space of three years, dropping and then gaining 10% body fat each time.